 Over 100 men and women participated in this study.
-They had to rate 10 individuals in a randomized order with photographs of their face, their body, and the face/body combined.
-The aim of the study was to determine whether the face was used in conjunction with the body or whether women rated these qualities separately when determining overall physical attractiveness.
+They had to rate ten individuals in a randomized order with photographs of their face, their body, and the face/body combined.
+The study aimed to determine whether the face was used in conjunction with the body or whether women rated these qualities separately when determining overall physical attractiveness.

 Masculine Somatotype and Hirsuteness as Determinants of Sexual Attractiveness to Women – Dixson et al. 2003

 This study did several questionnaires for women based around male silhouettes and concluded that:

 - Women want broad shoulders and above-average muscularity.

 - The more muscular you appear, the more attractive you are.

 - Body hair increased attractiveness, possibly because it can indicate sexual maturity.